clicon/clixon-docs/services.rst

 *******************

 Service modules contains the actual code and logic which is used when modifying the configuration three for services.

-When a module is launched by the Python server the server call the setup method.
+The Python server will look for modules in a directory ("/usr/local/clixcon/controller/modules" unless anything else is defined) and when a module is launched by the Python server the server call the setup method.

 A minimal service module may look like this: